jessicamcinchak/hallo-sandbox/README.md

 ## Lessons Learned

-React v0.13.0 adds support for ES6, and this project is a prototype to adopt ES6 classes in my React code.
 I'm finding out that React works differently with ES6 in these ways:

 * `onClick` callbacks need to be explicitly bound
-* The initial state of a component is set as a property on the `constructor`, rather than using `getInitialState`.
+* Initial state of a component is set as a property on the `constructor`, rather than using `getInitialState`.
 Same goes for `defaultProps` and `propTypes`
 * `setProps` should only be called on the root component, not on a child.
 And in ES6, use `setState` instead